 Sweet Potato Benefits

-Sweet potatoes are rich in antioxidants, particularly beta-carotene which helps relegate free radical damage and oxidative stress.
+One of the biggest sweet potatoes benefits is that they are rich in antioxidants, particularly beta-carotene which helps relegate free radical damage and oxidative stress.
 Free radicals have been linked to chronic disease states including cancer, heart disease, and diabetes.
 Including antioxidant rich foods in your diet, can help negate these harmful effects, and provide influential health benefits [R].

 Beta-carotene is also very effective at raising blood plasma levels of Vitamin A. Vitamin A supports healthy vision and is used by the body to form light-detecting receptors in the eye [R].